-Also known as: Screening for colon cancer, Colonoscopy - screening, Sigmoidoscopy - screening or Virtual colonoscopy - screening
+Also known as: Screening for colon cancer, Colonoscopy - screening, Sigmoidoscopy - screening, Virtual colonoscopy - screening, Fecal immunochemical test, Stool DNA test, sDNA test, Colorectal cancer - screening or Rectal cancer - screening

 - This method checks your stool for blood.

 - Sigmoidoscopy and a stool test should be used together.

 - A colonoscopy is similar to a sigmoidoscopy, but the entire colon can be viewed.